-HCI development is underway so the compact diagnostic box, along with the Faraday cup and slit scanner, was installed in the Low Energy Ion Beam Facility (LEIBF) at IUAC (Fig.4) to perform the online ion beam test.
+The prototype compact diagnostic box, along with the Faraday cup and slit scanner, were installed in the Low Energy Ion Beam Facility (LEIBF) at IUAC in Fig.5 to perform the online ion beam test and validate the various design parameters.

-Figure 4: Diagnostic installed at IUAC beam line.
+Figure 5: Prototype Diagnostic Box installed at IUAC LEIBF beam line.